-Label Description Factory Default Disabled: Disables alarm function, i.e.no alarm message will be sent.
-Disabled Link Up: Alarm message will be sent when this port/link is up and connection begins.
-Port state event Link Down: Alarm message will be sent when this port/link is down and disconnected.
-Link Up/Down: Alarm message will be sent whenever there's a change, i.e. connection begins or connection disrupted.
+Label Description Factory Default Link Down: Alarm message will be sent when this port/link is down and disconnected.
+Link Up/Down:Alarm message will be sent whenever there's a change, i.e. connection begins or connection disrupted.

 In power status alarms, the users have twoconditions to send notification (via Relay, E-mail and Alarm LED)which are Power On, or Power Off.
-Table 2.74 summarizes the Power Status Alarm event selection.
+Table 2.75 summarizes the Power Status Alarm event selection.

-Table 2.74 Descriptions of Power Status Alarm Event Selection
+Table 2.75 Descriptions of Power Status Alarm Event Selection